 Buying Considerations for a Slow Cooker or Crock-Pot

-Slow cooker Style & Design
+Style and Design

-The smallest slow cooker is ideal for singles or couples who want to cook enough for one meal, to use in an RV or for keeping gravy warm on a buffet table.
+|1 to 3 Quarts||The smallest slow cookers are ideal for singles or couples who want to cook enough for one meal, to use in a recreational vehicle, or for keeping gravy or dip warm.|

 Most slow cookers are round, but there are many oval models available.
 The oval shape is quite popular and more versatile for a variety of foods such as a whole chicken or ribs.